Frequently Asked Questions

-In terms of OCD people can take years to find an appropriate treatment.
+People can takes years to find the right OCD treatment.
 In general, everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand.
 That self-awareness is admirable: you are taking responsibility by accepting where you are at in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, redirect damaging patterns, and overcome whatever challenges you face.

 Confidentiality is one of the most important components of the client-psychotherapist relationship.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your physician, naturopath, attorney, etc.)—in these cases, by law, your therapist cannot release this information without obtaining your written permission.